-Potable Water: Water which is suitable in quality for human consumption and meets the requirements of the Health Authority having jurisdiction.
+Potable Water.
+Water which is suitable in quality for human consumption and meets the requirements of the Health Authority having jurisdiction.

-Pressure Relief Valve: A valve which will open and discharge to atmosphere when the pressure in a pipeline or pressure vessel exceeds a pre-set point to relieve the high-pressure condition.
+Pressure Relief Valve.
+A valve which will open and discharge to atmosphere when the pressure in a pipeline or pressure vessel exceeds a pre-set point to relieve the high-pressure condition.

-Pressure Vacuum Breaker: A backflow prevention device which includes a spring-loaded check valve and a spring-loaded vacuum breaker to prevent the backflow of irrigation system water to the water source.
+Pressure Vacuum Breaker.
+A backflow prevention device which includes a spring-loaded check valve and a spring-loaded vacuum breaker to prevent the backflow of irrigation system water to the water source.

-Pumping Station: The pump or pumps that provide water to an irrigation system, together with all of the necessary accessories such as bases or foundations, sumps, screens, valves, motor controls, safety devices, electrical wiring and components, shelters and fences.
+Pumping Station.
+The pump or pumps that provide water to an irrigation system, together with all of the necessary accessories such as bases or foundations, sumps, screens, valves, motor controls, safety devices, shelters and fences.

-PVC Pipe: Polyvinyl chloride plastic pipe made in standard thermoplastic pipe dimension ratios and pressure rated for water.
-Manufactured in accordance with AWWA C-900 or ASTM D-2241.
+PVC Pipe.
+Polyvinyl chloride plastic pipe made in standard thermoplastic pipe dimension ratios and pressure rated for water.
+Manufactured in accordance with AWWA C-900 or ASTM D2241.

-Rain Shut off Device: A calibrated device that is designed to detect rainfall and override the irrigation cycle of the sprinkler system when a predetermined amount of rain fall has occurred.
+Rain Shut off Device.
+A calibrated device that is designed to detect rainfall and override the irrigation cycle of the sprinkler system when a predetermined amount of rainfall has occurred.

-Riser: A threaded pipe to which sprinklers or other emitters are attached for above-ground placement.
+Riser.
+A threaded pipe to which sprinklers or other emitters are attached for above-ground placement.

-Sleeve: A pipe used to enclose other pipes, wire, or tubing; usually under pavement, sidewalks, or planters.
+Sleeve.
+A pipe used to enclose other pipes, wire, or tubing; usually under pavement, sidewalks, or planters.

-Spacing: The distance between sprinklers or other emitters.
+Spacing.
+The distance between sprinklers or other emitters.

-Spray Irrigation: The micro irrigation application of water to the soil or plant surface by low flow rate sprays or mists.
+Spray Irrigation.
+The microirrigation application of water to the soil or plant surface by low flow rate sprays or mists.

-Sprinkler: The sprinkler head.
+Sprinkler.
+The sprinkler head.
 Sometimes called "Head."

-Supply (Water Source): The origin of the water used in the irrigation system.
+Supply (Water Source).
+The origin of the water used in the irrigation system.

-APPENDIX F - FLORIDA BUILDING CODE - PLUMBING, 5th EDITION (2014) F.8 Palm Beach County Amendments
+APPENDIX F - FLORIDA BUILDING CODE - PLUMBING, 7TH EDITION (2020) F.8 Palm Beach County Amendments

-Swing Joint: A ridged connection between the lateral pipe and the sprinkler, utilizing multiple ells and nipples, which allows the sprinkler to move when force is applied to it.
+Swing Joint.
+A ridged connection between the lateral pipe and the sprinkler, utilizing multiple ells and nipples, which allows the sprinkler to move when force is applied to it.

-Tubing: Generally used to refer to flexible plastic hydraulic control lines which are usually constructed of PE or PVC, and listed for the intended use.
+Tubing.
+Generally used to refer to flexible plastic hydraulic control lines which are usually constructed of PE or PVC.

-PART II - DESIGN CRITERIA
+PART II DESIGN CRITERIA

-A. Design Defined.
+A. Design defined.
 Within the scope of this code, irrigation system design is defined as the science and art of properly selecting and applying all components within the system.
+The irrigation system shall be designed and installed to achieve the highest possible efficiency by providing operating pressures, sprinkler placement and nozzle selection that are within the manufacturer's recommendations, and maintained to keep the system at or within those ranges.

-B. Water Supply.
+B. Water supply.